holoviz/holoviews/doc/developer_guide/index.md

 pixi run setup-dev
 ```

-This will run the `install` and `download-data` tasks, among other tasks deemed necessary for a development environment.
+This will run the `download-data` task, among other tasks deemed necessary for a development environment.

 :::{admonition} Note
 :class: info